Urbino-CAMD-Lab/HSDetector/README.md

 · **gpu** - <ins>Required only if a MD simulation is going to be performed</ins>.
 Id of the GPU to be used for MD simulations (available GPUs can be checked via ```nvidia-smi``` as long as the CUDA toolkit and NVIDIA(R) drivers are installed).
 NOTE: This protocol relies on the CUDA acceleration implemented in GROMACS.
 If no GPU is available the source code in MDsimulation.py corresponding to GROMACS runs have to be properly modified.

 · **starting_structure** - Path to the input structure.
-Either the relative path --_relative to where the script will be executed from_-- or the absolute path can be used.
+Either the relative path – _relative to where the script will be executed from_ – or the absolute path can be used.
 We recommend the use of absolute paths to avoid confusions.

 ### OPTIONAL PARAMETERS